aaami1ster/mean/angular/README.md

     }
     ```

-1. Provide the UserService.
+1. Provide the EmployeeService.
 In app.module
     ```typescript
     import { EmployeeService } from './employee.service';
     ```